ʻAisake Eke

-ʻAisake Valu Eke is a Tongan politician and former Cabinet Minister.
+ʻAisake Valu Eke (born 1960) is a Tongan politician who has served as prime minister of Tonga since 22 January 2025.
+He also served in the Cabinet as Minister for Finance and National Planning from 2014 to 2017.

+Education

-Eke studied at the University of Southern Queensland in Australia, where he was awarded a PhD for his thesis "An exploratory study on the quality of service in the public sector in Tonga" completed in 2013.
+Eke received a degree in economics during the 1980s at the University of the South Pacific.
+He undertook his doctorate at the University of Southern Queensland in Australia, where he was awarded a Doctor of Business Administration for his thesis "An exploratory study on the quality of service in the public sector in Tonga" completed in 2013.

+Member of Parliament

 A former Secretary for Finance at the Ministry of Finance, he was first elected to the Legislative Assembly at the November 2010 general election as MP for Tongatapu 5.
 Though close to the Democratic Party of the Friendly Islands, and despite having considered running as a party member, he stood as an independent, taking the seat with 24.1% of the vote and a 63-vote margin; Tongatapu 5 was thus the only constituency on Tongatapu (Tonga's main island) not to be won by the party.

 Once elected, he told the press there was much to be done to improve the economy, and said the government should facilitate private sector activity.

 In October 2011, he was one of several MPs to protest against Parliament voting large allowances to any of its members on sick leave overseas.
 Stating that MPs should not be spending more public money on themselves at a time when the economy was weak, he was one of eight MPs to vote against the increased allowances (along with ʻAkilisi Pohiva, Semisi Sika, Sitiveni Halapua, Sangster Saulala, Sione Taione, Falisi Tupou and Moʻale Finau, all members of the Democratic Party).
 The motion was adopted by twelve votes to eight.

+Finance Minister

 In January 2014, Prime Minister Lord Tuʻivakano appointed him Minister of Finance, following the sacking of Lisiate ‘Akolo over a disagreement concerning the budget.
 He subsequently kept that position in Prime Minister ʻAkilisi Pohiva's government.
 In March 2017, however, he abstained during a parliamentary vote on a motion of no confidence against the government he was part of, and was compelled to resign.
 He subsequently lost his seat at the 2017 election.

 He was re-elected in the seat of Tongatapu 5 in the 2021 election.
 In the aftermath of the election he was one of three candidates for Prime Minister, but was ultimately defeated by Siaosi Sovaleni, who won the Premiership with 16 votes.
 In May 2022 he was absolved of bribery by the Supreme Court.